Big retailers team up on mobile payments plan

 The MCX system was reported late on Tuesday by the Wall Street Journal.

-(Reporting by Juhi Arora in Bangalore; Additional reporting by Jessica Wohl and Brad Dorfman in Chicago; Editing by Lisa Von Ahn, Dan Lalor, Maureen Bavdek and Steve Orlofsky)
+(Reporting by Juhi Arora in Bangalore; Additional reporting by Jessica Wohl and Brad Dorfman in Chicago; Editing by Lisa Von Ahn, Dan Lalor and Maureen Bavdek)